shoppertrail/shoppertrail-uat-guide/README.md

 1. **Scenario ID 3:** Navigate to **Login / Register**, enter pre-seeded credentials.
    - Username: `customer_user2`
    - Password: `HelloWorldForever!1`
+   - *ADDED* since staging testing: 'show password' button (emoji) so that users can password text as they type.
 2. Using the top menu Click "Account" > "Edit Profile" and change values of `How often do you shop in stores?` or `Zip` to a new selection or value.
    - *Please DO NOT* change username or email.
    - *Please DO NOT* delete account or change password.